Please register or login to continue

 161. Death is not a severing, but a release—a gentle unbinding of what was held in form, allowing the essence to return to its origin.

 162. What once moved within the body as thought and feeling begins to dissolve into the greater rhythm, no longer confined, no longer separate.
+The soul relies on the body to experience the surrounding world, to grow through sensation and thought.
+The body, in turn, relies on the soul to elevate its functions into meaningful action.

-163. The soul, having carried its story through time, exhales into the fabric of nature, becoming wind through leaves, light on water, silence in dusk.
+163. The soul, having carried its story through time, exhales into the fabric of nature, becoming the wind through leaves, light on water, silence in dusk.

 164. It does not vanish, but transforms—its presence diffused into the breath of the world, into the pulse of living things.